jank-lang/jank/book/src/jank-build/overview.md

 By default, each build script for a dependency will run whenever any of the build flags change.
 For example, if you change your optimization level, all dependencies will be rebuilt.
-However, build scripts can also print directives which tell the jank build system to that package when other things change.
+However, build scripts can also print directives which tell the jank build system to rebuild that package when other things change.

 ## Directives
 Each printed directive is a single line printed to `stdout` by the